"Designing Growth Strategies is in our DNA"

 By Specialty Analysis

-Growing Demand for Chronic and Acute Care to Boost the Growth for Primary Care Segment
+Growing Demand for Chronic and Acute Care to Boost the Growth of Primary Care Segment

 Based on specialty, the market is categorized into primary care, pediatrics, OB/GYN, ophthalmology, orthopedics, psychiatry, cardiology, dermatology, and others.

-Additionally, OB/GYN segment is expected to grow at the highest rate during the forecast period.
-The growing number of OB/GYN associated disorders among the women such as endometriosis, reproductive health disorders, infertility, and others, the increase in the old aged women population in the U.S., the rise in pregnancy rate, and the growing patient visits for proper management of the disorders are expected to promote the segmental growth.
+Additionally, the OB/GYN segment is expected to observe the highest growth rate during the forecast period.
+The growing number of OB/GYN-associated disorders among women, such as endometriosis, reproductive health disorders, infertility, and others.
+Furthermore, the increasing old aged women population in the U.S., rise in pregnancy rate, and growing patient visits for proper management of the disorders are expected to promote the segmental growth.

-On the other hand, the ophthalmology specialty segment is projected to grow at the second-highest CAGR in the upcoming years due to an increase in the prevalence of various ophthalmic disorders in the country and a rise in patient visits for a regular eye check-ups and various ophthalmic surgeries, among others, augment the segmental growth.
+On the other hand, the ophthalmology specialty segment is projected to grow at the second-highest CAGR in the upcoming years due to an increase in the prevalence of various ophthalmic disorders in the country.
+Also, a rise in patient visits for regular eye check-ups and various ophthalmic surgeries, among others, augment the segmental growth.

 By Payor Analysis